aprilla/blog/content/posts/2020-09-25--management-keys/index.md

 As an early career manager, I consumed books and information on how to turn each of these words and ideas to action.
 Understanding each skill with depth most certainly made me a better manager, but when you’re juggling [#allthethings](https://twitter.com/GretchenTG/status/1305974239984484353) it can be tough to know where to put your focus.
 What’s top of mind today or this week?
 Do I need to be empowering the team?
 Coaching?
 Communicating?
 Reinforcing the vision?
 Collaborating with my peers?
 Creating an inclusive environment?

-I started to notice that my greatest mentors provided me with communication keys – analogies or metaphors that helped unlock the important aspects of these skills in a profound and memorable way.
-Turning these words into ideas helped me know where to focus my energy or employ one of these skills with my team members.
-I found myself developing my own set of communication shortcuts and sharing them with my team and the managers I coached.
+I started to notice that my greatest mentors provided me with communication keys – imagery that helped unlock the important aspects of these skills in a profound and memorable way.
+Often times they reinfoced multiple great management measures simultaneously.
+Turning these words into ideas seemed helped me focus, yet still accomplish multiple skills.
+I found myself developing my own set of communication keys and sharing them with my team and the managers I coached.

 <re-img
     src="target@2x.png"